ponylang/rfcs/text/0000-force-declaration-of-ffi-functions.md

 * We should ensure that `use` scoping rules allow us to remove explicit return types on FFI calls.

+* We should ensure that explicit type-casting handles overflow / underflow behaviours in the same way as implicit type-casting at the LLVM level.

 # Drawbacks

 * Breaks existing code that uses FFI functions.

 * Imposes overhead on users to declare the type of FFI functions in advance.

+* Could restrict FFI usage by removing return-type declarations at call-site, as no implicit type-casting is allowed.

 # Alternatives